Surviving the Challenges

 BY: T. Franklin Murphy | December 2018 (edited June 14, 2022)

 We move from one stage to another in life.
 We have a general idea of what the next stage entails but are a little foggy on the details.
 Formulated in our heads is a picture of an ideal life, where we smoothly transition from one stage to the next.
 Life doesn’t play out in exactness to these expectations.
 Our visions must adjust to fit reality.
 Childhood hopes melt when exposed to the heat of reality.
 Our juvenile minds envision a smooth flow from high school, college, and onto a fantastic career and lovely family.
-As this drama unfolds, we are shocked that each stage has challenges and must be bitterly fought for, successfully managing our adaptations, and sometimes settling on a new direction—a new vision.
+As this drama unfolds, we are shocked that each stage has challenges that must be bitterly fought through, successfully making new adaptations, and sometimes settling on a new direction—a new vision.

-Some have a knack for shaping the life of their dreams, living what appears aa a charm existence, instinctively knowing what needs to be done and how to do it.
+Some have a knack for shaping the life of their dreams, living what appears as a charmed existence, instinctively knowing what needs to be done and how to do it.
 Perhaps, that is just my view—an outsider looking at successful others.
-I have to fight, bleeding from painful gains.
+I have to fight, bleeding for each painful gain.
 I’m not alone.
 I join a massive army of those who engage in battle for small achievements, hoping to gain ground, moving forward towards lofty ideals.

 No matter which stage we are struggling with, moving forward stalls when we fear letting go.
 In order to move forward, we must free ourselves from the past, escaping the hurts, habits and relationships that weigh us down, stepping away from the toxic comforts that limit our existence.

 Letting go of foundational pieces challenges our resolve for change.
 Our past is indelibly etched in our minds.
 Experiences form the essence of our being.
 Life is seen through the lens of these experiences.
 Walking away doesn’t diminish their impact; they follow us.